YuriyAnisya/SQLpractice/README.md

 - **Relationships**: Clear illustrations of how tables are related, highlighting primary and foreign keys.
 - **Entity Attributes**: A detailed breakdown of the attributes for each entity in the database.

+### 4. **learningConcepts_PartTwo.sql**
+This file introduces more advanced SQL concepts and functions:
+- **Basic Queries**: Several basic queries for selecting data, ordering results, and using the `LIMIT` and `DISTINCT` clauses to filter and manipulate results.
+Example queries include ordering employees by salary, selecting distinct genders, and using `LIMIT` to fetch a specific number of records.

+- **Aggregate Functions**: The use of functions like `COUNT()`, `AVG()`, and `SUM()` is demonstrated to perform calculations on sets of values.
+Examples include:
+  - Counting the total number of employees.
+  - Calculating the average salary of male employees.
+  - Summing total sales for each employee.

+- **Grouping Data**: The file demonstrates the use of the `GROUP BY` clause to group rows by specific columns (e.g., counting male and female employees, calculating total sales by employee or client).

+- **Wildcards**: SQL wildcard characters (`%`, `_`) are used to search for patterns within string data, such as finding clients whose names contain "LLC" or employees born in October.

+- **UNION**: Combines the results of multiple `SELECT` statements into a single result set, ensuring the same number of columns and compatible data types across queries.
+Examples include creating lists of employee, client, and branch names or combining financial data (e.g., salary and sales).

+- **Joins**: The file demonstrates several types of SQL joins:
+  - **INNER JOIN**: Combining rows from two tables where a matching column exists (e.g., finding managers and their branches).
+  - **LEFT JOIN**: Including all rows from the left table, even if there is no match in the right table.
+  - **RIGHT JOIN**: Including all rows from the right table, even if there is no match in the left table.

+- **Nested Queries**: Examples of subqueries (nested SELECT statements) are provided.
+These queries fetch data based on conditions set by another query, such as finding employees who sold over $30,000 or finding clients handled by a specific branch manager.

+- **Delete Operations**: The file shows how to use `ON DELETE` clauses to handle cascading deletes or setting foreign key columns to `NULL` when a referenced row is deleted.
+For example, deleting an employee might set the corresponding manager ID to `NULL` in the `branch` table, or delete all related rows in `branch_supplier`.

+- **Triggers**: Examples of SQL triggers are included, showing how to automatically execute SQL statements when certain events occur (e.g., when a new employee is inserted).
+The triggers can insert data into other tables or perform custom logic based on inserted values.